-PEDL aims to support reproducible machine learning experiments: that is, the result of running a PEDL experiment should be deterministic, so that re-running a previous experiment should produce an identical model.
-For example, this ensures that if the model produced from an experiment is ever lost, it can be recovered by re-running the experiment that produced it.
+Determined aims to support reproducible machine learning experiments: that is, the result of running a Determined experiment should be deterministic, so that rerunning a previous experiment should produce an identical model.
+For example, this ensures that if the model produced from an experiment is ever lost, it can be recovered by rerunning the experiment that produced it.

-The current version of PEDL provides limited support for reproducibility; unfortunately, the current state of the hardware and software stack typically used for deep learning makes perfect reproducibility very challenging.
+The current version of Determined provides limited support for reproducibility; unfortunately, the current state of the hardware and software stack typically used for deep learning makes perfect reproducibility very challenging.

 an integer ranging from 0 to 231–1.
-The experiment seed can be set in the experiment configuration (via the
+The experiment seed can be

 To achieve reproducible initial conditions in an experiment, please follow these guidelines: